AlexanderLapygin/springboot-war-gelf-logback/README.md

 ```sh
 mvn clean package
 ```
-2) Copy the resulting *springboot-war-prometheus.war* file to the *webapps* directory of your Tomcat server.
+2) Copy the resulting *springboot-war-gelf-logback.war* file to the *webapps* directory of your Tomcat server.
 3) Start the Tomcat server by executing the appropriate startup script for your operating system.
 For example, run startup.sh (for Unix) or startup.bat (for Windows).

-4) After Tomcat starts successfully, your application will be accessible at http://localhost:8080/springboot-war-prometheus/hello.
+4) After Tomcat starts successfully, your application will be accessible at http://localhost:8080/springboot-war-gelf-logback/hello.
+5) Watch "Hello, World" at the browser.

 ### License